ZhuofanYU/CV_ageDetection/readme.md

 1. Download this Github folder.
 1. Download the zip containing the data from this Google Drive link: (https://drive.google.com/file/d/12s9NyoeqFkfLo755-Qdh0RGFtWLMjzCN/view?usp=sharing)
 1. Put the **Dataset** folder contained in the zip file inside the Github folder downloaded in **step 1**.
-1. Install the requirement if you do not meet them by running the following in **anaconda prompt** or elsewhere:
+1. Then run the below python files that you would like to analyze.

+1. **If you don't have an updated version of skimage** you might not be able to run **cell_segmentation_Abdolhosseini_et_al.py**.
+If you would like to update skimage, here is a list of instructions to do so, since you might encounter some problems by trying to update skimage directly.
+The following work around is to uninstall then reinstall skimage.
     ```
+    conda uninstall scikit-image

+    conda install -c conda-forge scikit-image

     pip install -r requirements.txt --no-index --find-links file:///tmp/packages
     ```
-1. Then run the below python files that you would like to analyze.

 ## **Python files:**